particle-iot/particle-cli/README.md

 >  On some environments (ie: Raspberry Pi and Apple M1), `node-serialport` [does not provide prebuild environments](https://github.com/serialport/node-serialport/issues/2292),
 >  so their npm install script relies on creating a prebuild using node-gyp (See
 >  [node-gyp requirements](https://github.com/nodejs/node-gyp#on-unix)), and libudev (See [node-usb installation](https://github.com/tessel/node-usb#installation).
 >  And these must be installed in order for their npm install script to succeed.
-As well, particle-cli uses dfu-util and openssl.
+As well, particle-cli uses openssl.
 >
 >  As an example, to install these dependencies on Raspbian/Debian/Ubuntu:
 >  ```bash
 >  sudo apt update && sudo apt upgrade
->  sudo apt install build-essential libudev-dev python3 dfu-util openssl
+>  sudo apt install build-essential libudev-dev python3 openssl
 >  ```